pantheon-systems/documentation/source/content/guides/php/06-php-errors.md

 ## Fatal Error: require\_once(): Failed Opening Required

-The `require\_once()` function simply checks to see if a file has been included already, if it has not, then it will be included when checked.
+The `require\_once()` function simply checks to see if a file has been included already.
+If it has not, then it will be included when checked.

 When this error surfaces, it simply means that the file in question is not where it should be.
 For example, the error will look something like this: